hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 <sub>Us brainstorming<sub>

 And then it clicked.
-Our design was clean, modern, and — most importantly — ready to move.

-While other teams focused on static visuals, we leaned into motion from the start.
-Our identity was designed to live in movement, just like the sport it represented.
+Our rebrand was in motion — quite literally.
+From the start, we treated movement not as an add-on, but as a core part of the identity.

+Sport isn’t static, and tennis least of all.
+So we built a system that could move with it.

 <img src="images/HS-logo-motion-2.gif" alt="drawing" width="1350"/>